hungchenhsu/ccac-2025-ncaa-bracket-xgboost/README.md

 If you find this repository helpful in your research, teaching, or other work,
 please consider citing or linking back to the repository:

-Hung-Chen Hsu.
-NCAA Bracket Prediction for CCAC 2025 using XGBoost.
+Hung-Chen Hsu. *NCAA Bracket Prediction for CCAC 2025 using XGBoost*.
 GitHub, 2025.
 Repository: https://github.com/hungchenhsu/ccac-2025-ncaa-bracket-xgboost

 This helps acknowledge the original work and supports open sharing in the ML community 🙌